-- A. If you bring your clicker, and answer more than 75% of the questions, you will receive full credit (10 points).
-If you do not answer more than 75% of the questions, you will receive half credit (5 points). - B. If you bring your clicker but it does not work, or if you forget your clicker entirely, you can receive 50% credit by signing your full name and providing your UTEID on a signup sheet (You may receive zero credit for the particular session if it happens more than 3 times during the semester). - \ Note, you must purchase the clicker and register it.
-If you do not purchase and register a clicker, you will receive no credit for in-class quizzes. - \ Note, we will start to use the clickers from the first class meeting.
+- A. If you bring your clicker, and answer more than 75% of the questions, you will receive full credit (100 points).
+If you do not answer more than 75% of the questions, you will receive half credit (50 points). - B. If you bring your clicker but it does not work, or if you forget your clicker entirely, you can receive half credit by signing your full name and providing your UTEID on a signup sheet (You may receive zero credit for the particular

-Always remember to bring your clicker and extra batteries (AAA).
+- session if it happens more than 3 times during the semester). - Note, you must purchase the clicker and register it.
+If you do not purchase and register a clicker, you will receive no credit for in-class quizzes. - Note, we will start to use the clickers from the first class meeting. - Always remember to bring your clicker and extra batteries (AAA).

 Problems with your clicker?
-Call the ITS Help Desk (FAC200-B, 475-9400), DIIA support (888-938-8881), or i>Clicker's tech support line (1-866-209-5698, support@iclicker.com).
+Call the ITS Help Desk (FAC 200-B, 475-9400, www.utexas.edu/its/helpdesk/forms/emailform.php), or i>Clicker's tech support line (1-866-209-5698, support@iclicker.com).
 What if you bought a used clicker but the serial number on the back is missing?
 What if your clicker seems to have a problem?
 There is a spare receiver at the ITS Help Desk on which you can test your remote.
 The CO-OP store also has one.